 Comfort and Mobility

 The REI Talusphere Full Zip pant also features a stretchy material which offered excellent comfort and mobility.
-After practicing extensive yoga poses, pushing the maximum ranges of both pants, we felt the Stretch Ozonic narrowly edged the REI Talusphere out in terms of mobility.
-While the Outdoor Research Foray's well-designed and articulated pant legs were designed well, they're still a long way from the Stretch Ozonic which are on a completely different level due to offering movement that is not restricted.
+After practicing extensive yoga poses, pushing the maximum ranges of both pants, we felt the Stretch Ozonic narrowly edged the REI Talusphere out regarding mobility.
+The Stretch Ozonic are on an entirely different level due to offering movement that is not restricted.
 If you're out and about on an adventure that requires a fair amount of mobility, these pants are tough to beat.

 Breathability & Ventilation

 These pants feature full-length side zippers.
 In light storms or after the rain stops, they offer great ventilation options.
-Ventilation capabilities are great, though not quite as important as breathability; if it's rainy or wet outside while traveling on a slightly overgrown trail, leaving your pants even slightly unzipped is going to result in a wet body.
+Ventilation capabilities are excellent, though not quite as crucial as breathability; if it's rainy or wet outside while traveling on a slightly overgrown trail, leaving your pants even slightly unzipped is going to result in a wet body.

 Our testing team loved the integrated waist belt!
 It kept the pants snug around our waist and resulted in being one of our favorite features out of any contender tested.
-While the Stretch Ozonic fit snugly around boots, the Outdoor Research Foray Pants offered a better fit.
-A handful of folks didn't particularly like that the pocket that was in the middle of the front thigh; after extended real-world use, we determined that as long as the item wasn't too heavy (which is true for most shell pant pockets), the pocket provided convenience and was easy to access.
+While the Stretch Ozonic fit snugly around boots, a handful of folks didn't particularly like that the pocket that was in the middle of the front thigh; after extended real-world use, we determined that as long as the item wasn't too heavy (which is true for most shell pant pockets), the pocket provided convenience and was easy to access.

 The Stretch Ozonic is one of the most compressible models in our review.
 In fact, it was the only pant that packed down smaller than the micro Outdoor Research Helium Pant, taking up just over half the volume of this pant.
-The Stretch Ozonic packed down smaller than the Outdoor Research Foray and the Marmot Minimalist Pant and was far more compact than most of the other pants in our review.
+The Stretch Ozonic packed down smaller than the Marmot Minimalist Pant and was far more compact than most of the other pants in our review.
 It was roughly half the volume of the REI Talusphere Full Zip.

 The Stretch Ozonic Pants are nearly the lightest rain pant in our review and are certainly the lightest to feature a full-length zipper, weighing in at 10 ounces on our OutdoorGearLab scale.
 The only contender that was lighter was the 6.5 ounce Outdoor Research Helium Pant; however, unlike the Helium, the Stretch Ozonics feature full-length side zippers.
-While close in rankings, the Stretch Ozonic remains a few ounces lighter than our other award winners like the Outdoor Research Foray Pants (12 ounces) and the Marmot Minimalist Pants (11 ounces).
+While close in rankings, the Stretch Ozonic remains a few ounces lighter than our other award winners and the Marmot Minimalist Pants (11 ounces).
 We found it particularly amazing that when compared to the similarly designed REI Talusphere Full Zip (19.5 oz), the Stretch Ozonic is nearly half the weight.

 We used our testing pair over nearly a dozen days, which has resulted in a positive outcome, as we did not tear any holes in them despite rugged use.
-We do believe that this model is not as abrasion resistant as others like the REI Talusphere Full Zip, the Marmot Minimalist, or the Outdoor Research Foray, though it's important to note that these pants are lighter and feature full-length zippers.
+We do believe that this model is not as abrasion resistant as others like the REI Talusphere Full Zip, or the Marmot Minimalist, though it's important to note that these pants are lighter and feature full-length zippers.

 Ease of Use